Comparison Between MVC Vs MVP Vs MVVM

 Advantages of MVP Architecture

-It is easier to debug any applications as MVP introduces three different layers of abstractions.
+- It is easier to debug any application as MVP introduces three different layers of abstractions.
 In MVP, developers are able to carry out unit testing while developing the application as the business logic is entirely separate from View.

-MVP keeps the business logic and the persistence logic separate out of the Activity and Fragment classes.
-This enables the concerns are separated in a better way.
+- MVP keeps the business logic and the persistence logic separate out of the Activity and Fragment classes.
+This enables the concerns to be separated in a better way.

 Disadvantages of MVP Architecture